- To set academic standards

 Permitting students to show their knowledge or mastery of the subject matter by using an alternative testing method might be a necessary accommodation, provided that the change in method doesn't fundamentally alter the education program.
 For example, permitting an oral exam in lieu of a written exam might be permissible unless the purpose of the exam is also to test the writing ability of the student.
 Likewise, permitting an essay exam in lieu of a multiple-choice exam or vice versa might be acceptable in some situations.

-Adaptations such as these ensure evaluation of the student’s achievement in the course, rather than reflecting the student’s impaired sensory, manual, or speaking skills.
+Adaptations such as these ensure evaluation of the student’s achievement in the course, rather than reflecting the student’s sensory, manual, or speaking skills.

 Providing technical vocabulary